gabrielatofoli/ticket-availability-bot/README.md

 Since tickets were unavailable during development, the bot was validated by simulating the removal of the "SOLD OUT" text through browser developer tools.
 The test successfully triggered the WhatsApp notification, confirming that the monitoring logic works as expected.

-### Important

-This project uses environment variables to protect sensitive information such as Twilio credentials and phone numbers.

-Create a `.env` file based on `.env.example` before running the project.

 ---

 ## 🇧🇷 Português